 If you are in business for yourself or on the top rung of the latter of a company, you have many different responsibilities.
 With so many areas to focus on, certain parts of your operations are sure to be passed over.
-Paper shredding likely falls into that category of things that get put on the back burner.
+Paper shredding likely falls into that category of things that get put on the back burner, this may even mean leaving buying shredder models completely and forget that shredding private papers and documents is part of data compliance.

 Assign Someone to Handle Paper Shredding